Mir0Va/DAP_project/README.md

 # DAP_project
-created for Data Analysis for Python, it achieved the maximum grade.
+created for Data Analysis for Python.